RehanSaeed/rehansaeed.github.io/content/posts/2014/gethashcode-made-easy/index.md

 # License

-I've been asked repeatedly for licensing of my code above.
+I have been asked repeatedly for licensing of my code above.
 Developers have been asking permission to use it in a Kerbal Space program plugin and even in the excellent [Chocolatey](https://chocolatey.org) project which has been totally unexpected for me because this is code I wrote years ago.
 It just goes to show how fundamental `GetHashCode` is.
 Please consider the code as MIT licensed, do good with it and be excellent to each other!